kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

 The order in which authorizers are evaluated can be configured.
 This allows administrators to customize the authorization flow.
 It can be done by setting `--authorization-order` flag in the kcp server.
 This flag accepts a comma-separated list of authorizer names, which will be evaluated in the specified order.

+Here is an example on how to enable the Webhook to be the first one in the authorizers chain:
 ```sh
 --authorization-order=Webhook,AlwaysAllowGroups,AlwaysAllowPaths,RBAC
 ```